-My s’mores bars aspirations started out first as an adaptation of my chocolate chip cookie recipe.
-I had seen other cookie recipes with graham crackers, so I replaced a cup of flour in the recipe with ground graham crackers.
-I added marshmallows to the batter.
-And I put a few more marshmallows on top towards the end of baking, as many s’mores cookies recipes suggest to do.
+My s’mores bars aspirations started out first with an adaptation of my mini chocolate chip cookie recipe.
+I had seen other cookie recipes with graham crackers, so I replaced a cup of flour with ground graham crackers and added marshmallows to the graham cracker cookie batter.
+I added even more marshmallows on top towards the end of baking, as many s’mores cookies recipes suggest to do.

-So when I was talking with my friend Angela at Flash in the Pans about making one of her recipes for this week’s reddit 52 week baking challenge (Week 36: Friendship Challenge), and she suggested her Air Fryer S’Mores Brownies, I got all excited.
+So when I was talking with my friend Angela at Flash in the Pans about making one of her recipes for the reddit 52 week baking challenge (Week 36: Friendship Challenge), and she suggested her Air Fryer S’Mores Brownies, I got excited.

 Because I don’t own an air fryer, I baked the brownies in the oven, using the same temperature and time.
 Angela recommended browning the marshmallows under the broiler for about one minute.